VSI Archive Backup System for OpenVMS Installation Guide

 20A00555 TP_SERVER HIB...

-Start DECnet software.
+• Start the DECnet software.

 $ @SYS$STARTUP:NET$STARTUP.COM